-r i oject components una outcomes Project components (you will be able to select all th nat apply): ☐ Riparian or In-Stream Habitat Restoration Watershed Connectivity ☐ Barrier Removal or Construction ☐ Monitoring ☐ Watershed or Population Assessment ☐ Education/outreach ☐ In-Stream Flow Acquisition Planning ☐ Watershed Planning Anticipated outcomes (you will be able to fill in value # Stream Miles Restored or Enhanced # Stream Miles Reconnected or Reopened # Acres of Lake/Wetlands Restored/Enhanced # Barriers Removed or Constructed Other: (i.e. number of individuals reached by an expresentations given, number of materials produced, etc. # Watersheds or Rivers Assessed # Stream Miles Assessed # Populations Assessed ducational program or volunteer event, number of
+i roject components and outcomes Project components (you will be able to select all th nat apply): ☐ Riparian or In-Stream Habitat Restoration Watershed Connectivity ☐ Barrier Removal or Construction ☐ Monitoring ☐ Watershed or Population Assessment ☐ Education/outreach ☐ In-Stream Flow Acquisition Planning ☐ Watershed Planning Anticipated outcomes (you will be able to fill in valu ues applicable to project): Stream Miles Restored or Enhanced # Watersheds or Rivers Assessed Stream Miles Reconnected or Reopened # Stream Miles Assessed Acres of Lake/Wetlands Restored/Enhanced # Populations Assessed Barriers Removed or Constructed Other: (i.e. number of individuals reached by an ed lucational program or volunteer event, number of presentations given, number of materials produced, etc c.) - -